Map of Faroe Islands

 When people hear of the Faroe Islands for the first time, their initial question is usually: Where are the Faroe Islands located?
 This is totally understandable as these islands are still undiscovered.

-Now you have got the right answer to this burning question, why not dig into the many exciting sights in the Faroe Islands bookable just a single click away.
+Now you have got the right answer to this burning question.
+Why not dig into the many exciting Faroe Islands tours bookable just a single click away.